 Staying Afloat With Data

-Through Splunk for Good's product donation program, The Splunk Pledge, the USS Midway Museum originally began using the Splunk platform to monitor their IT and security infrastructure.
+Through Splunk Global Impact product donation program, The Splunk Pledge, the USS Midway Museum originally began using the Splunk platform to monitor their IT and security infrastructure.
 During the pandemic, however, the museum quickly expanded its use of Splunk to monitor attendance data and keep onboard guest capacity within pre-set limits.
 This enhanced capability has been critical to ensure visitor and staff safety.

 “Splunk is helping us regulate and say, ‘Okay, we know we let 150 people in.’
 If that’s our limit, we tell visitors, ‘Just hang out for 10 minutes, then you’ll be right in,’” says Gursky.